ScilifelabDataCentre/OrderPortal/README.md

    of the system.
 This user account should only be used to perform system maintenance.
 It should not be used for any actual processing of orders.

-Each instance of the system can access one single database containing the user accounts, which allows the same user account to be used for access to different facilities.
+Authentication uses one single database, meaning that the same user account can be used to access to different facilities.

 All user accounts can be set as inactive, in case the person leaves or as a means of blocking invalid use.
-Deletion of a user account is never allowed.
+Deletion of a user account is never allowed (except in special circumstances, by System administrators).

+New registrations must be approved by facility staff.

 Access privileges
 -----------------